 Indiana surpasses 250 flu deaths this season

-INDIANAPOLIS (WISH) — Indiana health officials announced on Friday that the flu spread in Indiana increased slightly, moving the state up to “low” spread from “minimal.”
+INDIANAPOLIS (WISH) — Indiana health officials announced nine additional flu deaths on Friday, pushing the state’s total for the flu season to 255.

-This is the first time Indiana has been out of the “minimal” category since mid-January.

-There are now 19 counties with 5 or more deaths related to flu, with Marion, Allen, and St. Joseph having the most.
+There are now 19 counties with five or more deaths related to flu, with Marion, Allen and St. Joseph having the most.

 At this same juncture in the 2021-2022 season, Indiana had 28 recorded flu deaths.